 A reverse factoring solution works somewhat differently from the way a conventional factoring arrangement works.
 A large company (e.g., Company A) enters a reverse factoring agreement with a supply chain finance company.
 The supply chain finance company then intermediates the accounts receivable process for this company.

 Conventional reverse factoring solutions allow suppliers of the large company (Company A) to get an early payment on their net-30 to net-60 invoices.
 The supplier pays a small fee for this service.
 The reverse factoring company then collects the invoice from the large company (Company A) once it matures.

-Advantages of reverse factoring
+a) Advantages of reverse factoring